-The following best practices will help maximize your success when using auto-upgrade:
+Use the following best practices to help maximize your success when using auto-upgrade:

-- In order to keep your cluster always in a supported version (i.e within the N-2 rule), choose either
+- To ensure your cluster is always in a supported version (i.e within the N-2 rule), choose either

 - If you're interested in getting the latest patches as soon as possible, use the

-node-imagechannel is a good fit if you want your agent pools to always be running the most recent node images.
+node-imagechannel is a good fit if you want your agent pools to always run the most recent node images.

 - Follow Operator best practices.